theunicornguild/the-reading-potato/15_contribute/05_python_1_url.md

 ]
 ```

-To access this page we can add a button in the articles detail that leads to this page.
+To access this page we can add a button in the article's detail that leads to this page.
 `main/templates/article_details.html`
 ```html
 ...